Herbert Ihering: Life

 In 1934 he again received an appointment in succession to his longstanding rival Alfred Kerr, from whom on this occasion he took on the critic's seat at the Berliner Tageblatt when Kerr, who was of Jewish provenance, fled with his family into exile, ending up in London a year later.
 The political backdrop had changed savagely with the Nazi power seizure of January 1933.
 Ihering was not Jewish and he was not a political activist, but his liberal left-leaning politics were nevertheless very different from those of the government, and in 1936 he was excluded from the National Writers' Chamber ("Reichsschrifttumskammer") established by the Minister for Popular Enlightenment and Propaganda under the auspices of the National Arts Chamber.
 In the words of one commentator, "Goebbels forbade him from being an active artist (Kunstbetrachter).
 [But] Ihering was never an artists: he always remained a critic".
 He now took an uncharacteristically low-profile job as a head of casting with the Tobis Film company, where his principal tasks involved "preparatory work" for films produced by Emil Jannings.
 From 1941 Ihering was able to publish several actors' biographies in Germany.
 In 1942 he was summoned to Vienna to work with Lothar Müthel at the Burgtheater.
 Ihering's published work and his activities as a dramaturge during the Nazi years have damaged his reputation considerably.
-After the war ended in May 1945 he moved the focus of his work to the Soviet occupation zone (after 1949 the German Democratic Republic), attracting condemnation from some who made different choices: the theatre critic Hans Sahl wrote of him as "zweimal gleichgeschalteten Ihering" (loosely: "two times similarly connected Ihering").
+After the war ended in May 1945 he moved the focus of his work to the Soviet occupation zone (after 1949 the German Democratic Republic), attracting condemnation from some who made different choices: the theatre critic Hans Sahl wrote of him as "zweimal gleichgeschalteten Ihering" ("Ihering, twice brought into line").

 In 1945 Ihering took a job as Chief Dramaturge at Berlin's Deutsches Theater, then under the direction of the actor turned theatre director Gustav von Wangenheim.
 However, von Wangenheim moved on in 1946.
 In the end, following increasingly public "differences" with Wangenheim's successor, Wolfgang Langhoff, Ihering had to resign from this post in 1953.

 From the early 1950 he was a founder member of the Visual Arts section at the Academy of Arts in (East) Berlin.
 In 1955 he received a blow when his longstanding partner, Lisette Königshof, died.
 In 1956 he was appointed permanent secretary of the Visual Arts section at the Academy of Arts, remaining in post till 1962.
 Between 1955 and 1960 Ihering contributed as a theatre critic to Sonntag (Sunday), the weekly newspaper of the East German Cultural Association.
 During his final years he was the recipient of numerous honours.
 His last piece of theatre criticism was published in 1974.